The System Design Courses

 • Long-Term Storage (e.g., Hadoop/HDFS, Amazon S3, Google Cloud Storage)

-This is where your processed, batch data is stored for long-term.
-It should be scalable and cost-effective, and it should support the types of queries and analyses you need to perform on your data.
+This is where processed, batch data is stored for the long term.
+It should be scalable and cost-effective, and support the queries and analyses the system runs over historical data.

 Comparing Storage Costs: InfluxDB Cloud Serverless vs. Amazon S3